crabnebula-dev/devtools/README.md

 ## Features

 - **Easy Integration:** With just a few lines of code, enable detailed event logging and metadata extraction for your application.
-- **Rich Insights:** Get insight into what your app is doing, Performance, Errors, Warns, everything is available at a glance.
+- **Rich Insights:** Get insight into what your app is doing, Performance, Errors, Warnings, everything is available at a glance.
 - **And more:** This project is actively worked on, and we are open to hear your ideas, check out the [Upcoming Features]() issue for details.

 ## Getting Started